UScooters Booster V

 Overall, the Booster V should have a place in many rider’s home.
 If you need a scooter that is ultra-portable and ultra-reliable with a good range and high top speed, look no further.

-Review of UScooters Booster V Performance
+UScooters Booster V Review

 For comparison, this is similar acceleration (to 15 mph) as a shared type scooter and slightly faster than the ubiquitous Xiaomi Mi M365 (6.3 seconds to 15 mph).